Table of contents:

 CANCELED

-Target will switch to IN_SYNC if no further actions are pending, i.e. installed set is now (again) equal to assigned set.
+Target will switch to IN_SYNC if no further actions are pending, i.e., the installed set is now (again) equal to the assigned set.

 Action state,